Marcus Eli Ravage: Legacy in immigration discourse: An American in the Making (1917)

-Propagandistic abuse since the Nazi era
+Propagandistic abuse since the Nazi era: "A Real Case Against the Jews" & "Commissary to the Gentiles" (1928)

 Original satirical intent of 1928 Century Magazine articles

-Marcus Eli Ravage's essays "A Real Case Against the Jews" and the follow-up "Commissary to the Gentiles", originally published in the January and February 1928 issues of Century Magazine, were written as rhetorical satire to expose antisemitic reasoning by exaggerating and pushing it to absurd extremes.

 "What fools these mortals be!"
 (Shakespeare) – Cover of Puck, Jan.
 20, 1917; Ravage contributed satirical essays.

+Marcus Eli Ravage's essays "A Real Case Against the Jews" and the follow-up "Commissary to the Gentiles", originally published in the January and February 1928 issues of Century Magazine, were written as rhetorical satire to expose antisemitic reasoning.
+Ravage himself described the two Century essays as written "in an obviously satirical vein", and scholars have interpreted them as parodistic, satirical interventions that use ironic reversal and deliberate overstatement to push antisemitic arguments to absurd extremes.
+(Note: Attributed to multiple references:)

 Ravage's sarcastic style was already well established by the time The Century Magazine published his essays in 1928.
-His 1917 autobiography, An American in the Making, clearly reflects his ironic sensibility; in addition, he had contributed multiple times to Puck, America's first magazine of political satire, renowned for its bold caricatures and long tradition of humorous commentary.
-Tellingly, the Century had introduced him to its readers in 1917 with the remark: "His youthful ideas of America have been somewhat shattered, but his sense of humor has never deserted him."
+His 1917 autobiography, An American in the Making, clearly reflects his ironic sensibility; (Note: Attributed to multiple references:) in addition, he had contributed multiple times to Puck, (Note: Attributed to multiple references:) America's first magazine of political satire, renowned for its bold caricatures and long tradition of humorous commentary.

+He continued publishing popular essays of self-irony, like How To Make People Hate You!
+(1927), which drew lighthearted notice in numerous U.S. newspapers.
+(Note: See: